 On Monday, I showed you how to make creamy soup out of virtually any vegetable.
 In that article, I mentioned that my old chef, Jason Bond, showed me how to make a creamy chanterelle mushroom soup.
 Tasting that soup for the first time was one of the high points of my culinary education.
 Today, by popular request, I'm going to share with you Chef Bond's chanterelle soup technique; the recipe for Campbell's Cream of Mushroom Soup on crack.

-Entries tagged with 'Food Lab Soup Month'
+'Food Lab Soup Month' on Serious Eats

 These days, there aren't too many vegetables in the world that I haven't made into a smooth, creamy soup, and there are even fewer that I've not loved, but my experience has taught me something: the first time I learned how to make a creamy chanterelle soup at my first real restaurant job wasn't really just a recipe for chanterelle soup.
 It was a blueprint for making any creamy vegetable soup.
 You just need to break it down into its individual steps and figure out how to universalize them.
 Here's how it's done.